Ch3ster8/Assignment_1/README.md

-WARNING, PLEASE OPEN THIS FILE IN THE GITHUB EDITOR OR ANOTHER RESPECTIVE IDE TO SHOW INDENTATION

 Stanley Parable: Ultra Deluxe and Firewatch are two notable indie games that have received significant attention for their unique approaches to storytelling and gameplay.
 While they share some similarities in their narrative-driven structures they diverve in their specific implementations, offering distinct experiences for players.